|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Is it possible to link to full text from the native interfaces?

 - Yes.
-This is possible with the existing national link resolver but currently needs to be set up locally.
+This is possible with the national link resolver but it needs to be set up locally.
 HEE will provide a reminder about how to do this.

 Do we know that native interfaces meet accessibility standards?

-- NICE has already asked Framework Agreement suppliers to confirm that they are compliant with, or are working towards being compliant, with the Public Sector Bodies Accessibility Regulations 2018.
+- NICE has asked Framework Agreement suppliers to confirm that they are compliant with, or are working towards being compliant, with the Public Sector Bodies Accessibility Regulations 2018

 How far can we work with database suppliers to influence search interface development and tailor training to our needs?

-- The database suppliers are already keen to work more closely with HEE to deliver training that is tailored to NHS library staff and end user needs.
+- The database suppliers are already keen to work more closely with HEE to deliver training tailored to the needs of NHS library staff and end users

-- We will explore this with them as part of the transition plan.
+- We will explore this with them during the transition plan

-- We can seek to influence interface development through the contract management process, although the extent this may be possible is likely to vary between suppliers.
+- We will influence interface development through the contract management process.
+The extent to which this may be possible is likely to vary between suppliers.

 Will end users be expected to use native interfaces?

-- Our specification for this service highlights our requirement for functionality to meet the needs of both infrequent (‘novice’) searchers and more advanced searchers.
+- The specification for this service requires functionality to meet the needs of infrequent (‘novice’) searchers and more advanced searchers

 - HEE recognises that some end users will need to search the native interfaces.
-We will ensure that database suppliers offer appropriate training resources e.g. mini-tutorials for NHS staff.
+We will ensure that database suppliers offer appropriate training resources for NHS staff.

 What do we know about non-librarian expert searching?

-- When we looked at frequent users of HDAS, the vast majority were library staff.
+- When we looked at the most frequent users of HDAS, the vast majority were library staff

-- About 10% of HDAS are from other staff groups including pharmacists, research practitioners and quality improvement teams.
+- About 10% of HDAS users are from other staff groups including pharmacists, research practitioners and quality improvement teams

-- These non-librarian expert searchers will need support to transition to other interfaces and move their saved searches.
+- Non-librarian expert searchers will need support to transition to other interfaces and move their saved searches

 What kind of training will be provided for librarians and other expert searchers?

-- During the pilot phase we will be working with native interface providers and librarians to develop a programme of training to be delivered to LKS networks from January 2021.
+- During the pilot phase, we will work with native interface providers and librarians to develop a training programme

-- We will look to update national e-learning and co-ordinate train-the-trainer resources.
+- We will update national e-learning and co-ordinate train-the-trainer resources

 Why do we need a new National Discovery Service?